instrangeland/GenDungeon/README.md

 ## Usage

-ProceduralTA can be run with
+ProceduralTA can be run with:

 ```
 npm start
 ```

-You can also run it with developer console enabled for debugging with
+You can also run it with the developer console enabled for debugging with:

 ```
 npm test